noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 [Fufufu.]

 Yep, Chris-san is a frightening person, not in the sense of power, but in a different meaning.
-How should I say this....
+How should I say this...
 I feel a sense of dread that if I’m not careful, I won’t be able to escape her grasp before I know it.
 After giving a charming smile that seems to draw me in, Chris-san’s expression changes to a serious one and she speaks.